 You would then be accepted on to the Register of Patent Attorneys, managed by the Intellectual Property Regulation Board (IPReg).

 If you want to take cases to the European Patent Office (EPO), you must also pass the European qualifying examination.
-You will also need to have a good reading knowledge of French and German.

 Patent attorneys may choose to specialise in particular types of patents.

 You may move in to trade mark work as a trade mark attorney.

 Some experienced patent attorneys become partners in their firms or the head of a patents department in a company.
 Others may become patent examiners with the UK Intellectual Property Office.

 Since this is a small profession it would be an advantage if you are willing to move around the UK for advancement.

 Other patent attorneys become self-employed, either by taking on freelance work or by setting up their own patent agency.

 The IP Careers website has a lot of information on getting into intellectual property careers.

 Skills for Justice is the Sector Skills Council for the Justice, Community Safety and Legal Services Sectors.
 The careers section of their website holds information on the careers within these sectors.